Our Tour Guides

 Taking commissions of this kind is a regular practice in group tours all over the world and especially common in Cuba.
 We believe that this practice seriously compromises the guide's professional integrity and adversely affects the delivery of an honest and transparent, value for money service to the traveller.
 We take all measures possible, to stop this happening on our tours in Cuba.

 Tipping Your Tour Guide

 It is completely up to you how much you tip the tour guide, and remember there is no obligation to tip at all.
-However, if you want a guideline as to how much would be a suitable reward, we suggest from 10CUC to 50CUC per person, depending on your level of satisfaction and financial situation (50CUC for outstanding service).
+However, if you want a guideline as to how much would be a suitable reward, we suggest from 3USD to 5USD per person per day, depending on your level of satisfaction and financial situation.
 You can do this in a personal way with an envelope and a thank you note, or you can contribute to a group tip, as many groups have done, or any way in which you feel comfortable.

 Tour Guide Bonuses and our Evaluation Form

 Addtional to this, the guides work on a bonus system, whereby they are paid a significant increase to their daily wage, if they reach certain targets for each tour.
 The guide's performance is evaluated mostly by the results of an on-line evaluation form which we ask each of our travellers to fill out after their tour.
 This bonus system further ensures that the tour guides will strive to provide the best service possible during your tour of Cuba.